Blog Product Management10 Best Product Management Books for PMs in 2026

 But that’s not why we love this book.

-We love it because it’s a practical guide for product managers trying to create innovative products that customers will love.
+We love it because it’s a practical guide for product managers trying to create innovative products that target customers will love.
 Olsen's approach is based on the minimum viable product (MVP) concept—something you’re probably familiar with (but might be using the wrong way).

 The book gives you a simple, step-by-step process for building and launching successful products.
 The advice is good, and we feel it’s applicable to pretty much any type of product or company.